dataGuyJosh/bomMlProject/README.md

 ## Updating Data
 Update existing CSV based on missing data rather than doing a complete download each time can rsync do this?

-## Separate Preprocessing & Modelling
+## Separate Preprocessing & Modelling - Done!
 Really should pull modelling out into a new python file to clean up a bit.

+## Reduce date cardinality
+Extract day, month & year of each date as a separate column, therefore creating less unique values and providing 3 new columns of (useful?) data.